-Pratt Contemporary was founded in 1977 as a fine art printing and publishing studio and has evolved through a multitude of different activities including sculpture, painting and drawing.
-Since 1994 the studio has been a member of the International Fine Print Dealers Association and has been a regular exhibitor at the organisation’s annual Print Fair in New York.
+PRATT CONTEMPORARY was founded in 1977 as a fine art printing and publishing studio and has evolved through a multitude of different activities including sculpture, painting and drawing.
+In 1987 it was the first print studio invited to exhibit at the London Original Print Fair and since 1994 has been a member of the International Fine Print Dealers Association.
 The Studio continues to collaborate with artists, presenting exhibitions of their work in the UK and overseas.

-Alison Lambert - Whilst drawing has been predominant for a number of years, the monotype process has become an essential part of Lambert’s working practice and the prints continue to have a symbiotic relationship with the drawings.
-The technique she employs in her monotypes allows her to develop an image on the plate in a very similar way to the way her drawings evolve on paper.
+While drawing has been predominant for many years the monotype process has become an essential part of Lambert’s working practice, and the prints continue to have a symbiotic relationship with the drawings.
+The technique she employs in the monotypes allows her to develop an image on the plate, similar to the way her drawings evolve on paper.
 There is also a close relationship in terms of the various narratives that she develops in her work.
+These four monotypes are among a number of studies the artist has made towards a new collection of large drawings currently in progress.
+In 2025 this new collection will be exhibited in the UK, at the Derby Museum and Art Gallery (dates to be confirmed).